reach-sh/reach-lang/docs/src/quickstart/index.md

 ## {#ref-qs-linux-install} Installation

 Follow the [Docker Engine](https://docs.docker.com/engine/install/) instructions for installing on your version of Linux.
-The following instructions assumes that Ubuntu is the installed distro.
+The following instructions assume that Ubuntu is the installed distro.
 Check the commands required for completing the tasks below for your distro.

 In the terminal, run the following to install `make`: